GoogleCloudPlatform/nodejs-docs-samples/functions/tokenservice/README.md

 ### iOS

- AuthLibrary [FCMTokenProvider.swift][1] has implemented how to call getOAuthToken API
+ In AuthLibrary [FCMTokenProvider.swift][1] has implemented how to call getOAuthToken API Please refer [ios-docs-samples][3]

-  `cd google-auth-library-swift/Sources/OAuth2/FirebaseFunctionTokenProvider/`

- Please refer [ios-docs-samples][3]